BDC Hamburger Icon

 Did You Know?Did you know

 Taxes rank high on the list of small business headaches.
-Accounting software takes that burden away.
-It can automatically calculate sales tax, figure out employee tax deductions, and ensure you file the correct IRS forms on time.
+The best accounting software removes that burden by automatically calculating sales tax, figuring out employee tax deductions and ensuring you file the correct IRS forms on time.

 Banking

-At the very least, accounting software should have some form of a link to your bank account, enabling you to make direct payments and import real-time data from the bank into the accounting system.
-Some software can go much further.
+At the very least, your accounting software should have some form of a link to your business checking account and other company bank accounts, enabling you to make direct payments and import real-time data from the bank into the accounting system.
+Some software programs can go much further.

 Account reconciliation

-If you have more than one bank account, software that can keep track of them all and reconcile them is essential.
+If you have more than one bank account, an accounting solution that can keep track of them all and reconcile your business accounts is essential.
 Make sure your program includes a general ledger function and checkbook reconciliation.
+You should also seek the following functions:

 • Check handling: If you make a lot of payments by check, then a system that can print and process your checks will save you a lot of time.
 Look out for other features too, such as check voiding and notification of duplicate check payments.